* Better-than-expected German PMI survey helps euro

 By Anirban Nag

-LONDON, Aug 21 (Reuters) - The euro recovered from a 11-month low against the dollar, helped by better-than-expected German private sector growth data, although gains were likely to be temporary given expectations of more monetary stimulus.
+LONDON, Aug 21 The euro recovered from a 11-month low against the dollar on Thursday after better-than-expected German private sector growth data, although gains were limited given the numbers did little to alter expectations of more monetary stimulus.

 In the euro zone, Germany's private sector grew for a 16th month running in August, suggesting Europe's largest economy could expand robustly in the third quarter after it surprisingly contracted in the second.